Skippy Field

 Photo: Pborreson, CC BY-SA 3.0.

-The Bakken Museum is situated in Minneapolis, Minnesota, United States.
-Established in 1975 by Earl Bakken, the co-founder of Medtronic, it serves as a science museum.
+The Bakken Museum is a museum in Minneapolis, Minnesota, United States.
+The Bakken was founded in 1975 by Earl Bakken, the co-founder of Medtronic, and includes exhibits on science, technology, and the humanities.
 The Bakken is situated 1¼ miles southeast of Skippy Field.

 Places in the Area